 Identify the function of basis in market price discovery, how to calculate margin account futures activity, and how to utilize option contracts in mitigating market risks.
 Investigation of software applications to further the calculations for production costs will be addressed.

 ABM 125 - Commodity Marketing III (3)

-5 Lecture hours, 41.7 Co-op hours, 7.5 Private instruction hours Utilizes enterprise production data and its impact on cash flow to determine marketing strategies.
+Utilizes enterprise production data and its impact on cash flow to determine marketing strategies.
+Added at MCC Fall 2017

 ABM 126 - Commodity Marketing IV (3)